joshpope54/Mobile-Chess/README.md

 * Android Phone or Emulator

 ### Installing
-Install the android app onto your phone
+Run the app from android studio with a phone or emulator connected This will install the app onto the device
 App will automatically connect to the server once opened

+--Could provide APKS at certain iteration points